portfolium/playbook/docs/contributing-to-projects.md

 **Footer**

-The footer should contain any information about Breaking Changes and is also the place to reference JIRA issues that this commit Closes.
+The footer should contain any information about Breaking Changes and is also the place to reference Clubhouse issues that this commit Closes.

 Breaking Changes are intended to highlight (in the ChangeLog) changes that will require community users to modify their code with this commit.